smitkunpara/tv_scraper/docs/ideas.md

 | `likes_count` | int | Number of likes the idea has received |
 | `timestamp` | int | Unix timestamp indicating when the idea was published |

-## Behavioral Notes from Code and Tests

-1. **Captcha Handling**: The scraper checks for captcha challenges in responses.
-If encountered, it logs an error and returns empty results.

-2. **Cookie Mechanism**: Providing a valid TradingView cookie in the constructor can help bypass captcha challenges.

-3. **Threading**: The scraper uses concurrent threading (max 3 workers) to scrape multiple pages simultaneously, improving performance.

-4. **Rate Limiting**: There's an implicit 5-second delay between requests to avoid overwhelming TradingView servers.

-5. **Error Handling**: The scraper gracefully handles various error scenarios:
-   - Network request failures
-   - Invalid JSON responses
-   - HTTP errors
-   - Invalid sort parameters

-6. **Pagination**: The scraper can handle multiple pages (from `startPage` to `endPage` inclusive).

-7. **Export Functionality**: When `export_result=True`, results are automatically saved as JSON or CSV files.

 ## Code Examples